surfstudio/ReactiveDataDisplayManager/README.md

 ### Prepare cell

 You can layout your cell from xib or from code.
 It doesn't matter.
-Just extend your cell to `Configurable` to fill subviews with model, when cell will be created.
+Just extend your cell to `RDDMConfigurableItem` to fill subviews with model, when cell will be created.

 ```swift
 import ReactiveDataDisplayManager